rgolder1/jmh/README.md

 ## Benchmarking Other Databases

-As mentioned the project can be extended to benchmark performance against other databases.
+The project can be easily extended to benchmark performance against other databases.
 These are the steps to add a new database:

 1. Create a Dockerfile and start up scripts under the project root resources/ dir for the database.
 2. Create a script in the project root dir to pull and start a suitable docker container (similar to dockerBuildAndStartPostgres.sql).